Friday, May 25, 2018

 When we talk about the return of Jesus, we must distinguish between the following:

-1. The rapture when Jesus comes in the air for the Body of Christ,
+1. The Rapture when Jesus comes in the air for the Body of Christ

 probably during the Great Tribulation.

-2. The return of Jesus when he comes down to Earth to fight for Israel
+2. The second coming when Jesus comes down to Earth with the

-at the end of the Great Tribulation
+to fight for Israel at the end of the Great Tribulation

-It will be preceded by a seven-year Tribulation period, divided into two periods of 3.5 years (Dan 9:27),
+There will be a seven-year Tribulation period, divided into two periods of 3.5 Prophetic Years (Dan 9:27), where the second half is called the Great Tribulation.

 This means that Jesus comes twice, but it's only the second time that he comes down to Earth.
-Jesus will then return in the same way he went to Heaven
+Jesus will then return in the same way as he went to Heaven

 (Acts 1:6–11).
 He then returns fully visible, from Heaven, through the clouds,